Champion Russell

-Champion Branfill Russell (April 1860 – 8 September 1945), was a English tennis player in the later half of the 19th century.
+Champion Branfill Russell (April 1860 – 8 September 1945) was an English tennis player in the later half of the 19th century.
 In the most notable tournaments of the time he reached the second round of the 1881 Wimbledon Championships, and in 1883 was a finalist at the Northern Championships.
 He was active from 1880 to 1888 and he contested 5 career finals won 2 titles.